 IH Certificate in Online Tutoring

-The aim of the IH COLT course is to train tutors in techniques and approaches to online tutoring for both student-oriented and teacher-oriented courses in Virtual Learning Environments.
-The course focuses on the demands of the asynchronous environments and how this is different from face-to-face teaching.
-In addition, the course looks at the various ways synchronous tools can be used for teaching face to face online.
+The aim of the IH COLT course is to train primarily teachers and teacher trainers in techniques and approaches to online tutoring for both student-oriented and teacher-oriented courses in Virtual Learning Environments (VLE).
+The course focuses on the demands of working both in the synchronous and asynchronous environments.

-Click here to read testimonials from people who have recently completed this course.
+Click here to read testimonials from people who have recently completed this course in 2020.